Comper Swift

+Development

-In March 1929 Flight Lieutenant Nicholas Comper left the Royal Air Force and formed the Comper Aircraft Company to build an aircraft he had designed, the Comper Swift.
-He had previously designed and flown three aircraft for the Cranwell Light Aeroplane Club: the C.L.A.2, C.L.A.3 and C.L.A.4.
+In March 1929, Flight Lieutenant Nicholas Comper left the Royal Air Force and formed the Comper Aircraft Company with the purpose of building an aircraft that he had designed, which he named the Comper Swift.
+Prior to this, Comper had designed and flown three aircraft for the Cranwell Light Aeroplane Club, these being the C.L.A.2, C.L.A.3 and C.L.A.4.
+The Swift would most closely resemble the C.L.A.3, but represented a considerable advance on this aircraft in terms of its performance, controllability, comfort, and appearance.

+A key design goal set by Comper for the Swift was to minimise the presence of blind spots, a factor that had undermined the prospects of countless aircraft that were otherwise ideal.
+This principal of prioritising optimal external visibility for the pilot dictated many attributes and characteristics of the aircraft, such as the placement of the cockpit aft of the high-mounted wing.
+This in turn necessitated the use of a relatively lightweight engine in order to maintain appropriate weight distribution across the aircraft as there was a considerable amount of vertical surface area placed forward of the center of gravity.
+Consequentially, to draw the aircraft's center of vertical area aft of the center of gravity, a relatively large tail unit, particularly in terms of the fin and rudder, were present to draw the center of vertical area aft of the aircraft's center of gravity.

-The prototype Swift (registered G-AARX) first flew at Hooton Park in January 1930.
-The aircraft was a small single-seat, braced high-wing monoplane constructed of fabric-covered spruce wood frames.
-The first Swift was powered by a 40 hp (30 kW) ABC Scorpion piston engine.
+During January 1930, the prototype Swift (registered G-AARX) performed its maiden flight at Hooton Park.
+This initial aircraft was powered by a 40 hp (30 kW) ABC Scorpion piston engine.
 After successful tests, seven more aircraft were built in 1930, powered by a 50 hp Salmson A.D.9 radial engine.
-Trials with Pobjoy P radial engine for use in air racing resulted in all the subsequent aircraft being powered by the Pobjoy R. The last three factory-built aircraft (sometimes called the Gipsy Swift) were fitted with de Havilland Gipsy engines – two with 120 hp (89 kW) Gipsy Major III, and one with a 130 hp (97 kW) Gipsy Major.
-In 1931, Arthur Butler flew G-ABRE to Australia in nine days.
-After touring the Eastern States, the Swift had covered twenty three thousand miles.
-One of the Gipsy Swifts, owned by the then-Prince of Wales and future King Edward VIII, won second place in the 1932 King's Cup Race while being flown by his personal pilot.
-Postwar, surviving Swifts continued to compete successfully in UK air races into the mid-1950s.
+Trials with Pobjoy P radial engine for use in air racing resulted in all the subsequent aircraft being powered by the Pobjoy R. The last three factory-built aircraft (sometimes referred to as the Gipsy Swift) were fitted with de Havilland Gipsy engines – two with 120 hp (89 kW) Gipsy Major III, and one with a 130 hp (97 kW) Gipsy Major.